massoncheg/forgejo-docs/docs/admin/command-line.md

 ```
 NAME:
-   Forgejo keys - (internal) Should only be called by SSH server
+   forgejo keys - (internal) Should only be called by SSH server

 USAGE:
-   Forgejo keys
+   forgejo keys

 DESCRIPTION:
    Queries the Forgejo database to get the authorized command for a given ssh key fingerprint